 We collect the personal information that you provide us with when you sign up on inRiver’s e-mailing lists or register for inRiver newsletters or other forms on www.inriver.com.
 We might also collect personal information about you from other sources, such as social media like LinkedIn and/or the website of the company you work for.
 If we collect personal information about you from any other source than yourself, we always specify where we got the information by e-mail to you.
 We collect, store and use your personal information when you contact us, for example if you make an enquiry on our website, send us an e-mail or phone us.

-The legal basis for our processing of your personal information is that processing is necessary for the purpose of the legitimate interests of inRiver to provide its’ products and services, to provide support to our customers, to market our products and services, to respond to your questions and enquiries and to host inRiver events.
+The legal basis for our processing of your personal information is that processing is necessary for the purpose of the legitimate interests of inRiver to market our products and services, to respond to your questions and enquiries and to host inRiver events.

 The Cookies inRiver uses are as follows:

 - Persistent Cookies: Persistent Cookies remain on a visitor’s device for a set period of time specified in the Cookie.
 They are activated each time that the visitor visits the website, products and/or services that created that particular Cookie.